Theodor Meron: Legal career

+Meron is a scholar of public international law, international humanitarian law, human rights and international criminal law.
 Prior to his immigration to the United States, Meron was a legal adviser of the Israeli Ministry of Foreign Affairs.
 Starting in 1977, he has served as a Professor of International Law at the Geneva Graduate Institute of International Studies, a visiting professor at Harvard Law School and UC Berkeley, and a Professor of International Law at New York University School of Law, where he was named the Charles L. Denison Chair at New York University School of Law in 1994.
 In 2000-01 he served as Counselor on International Law in the U.S. Department of State.
 In 2006 he was named Charles L. Denison Professor Emeritus and Judicial Fellow at New York University School of Law.
 He has been a visiting professor at Oxford University since 2014, a visiting fellow at Mansfield College, and an academic associate at the Bonavero Human Rights Institute.
-In May 2019, he was elected Honorary Visiting Fellow of Trinity College, Oxford.

 In 1990, Meron served as a “Public Member” of the United States Delegation to the CSCE Conference on Human Dimensions in Copenhagen.
 In 1998, he served as a member of U.S. Delegation to the Rome Conference on the establishment of an International Criminal Court.
 He served on several committees of experts of the ICRC, on Internal Strife, on Environment and Armed Conflicts, and on Customary Rules of International Humanitarian Law.
 He co-leads the annual ICRC-NYU seminars on international humanitarian law for UN diplomats.
+In 2022 he was appointed Special Advisor on International Humanitarian Law to the Prosecutor of the International Criminal Court.